GLP-1 tablets for weight loss

 Are over-the-counter GLP-1 capsules effective?

-There are no effective GLP-1 agonist medications available over the counter.
+There are no GLP-1 agonist medications available over the counter.
 GLP-1 medications are prescription-only and must be approved by a doctor.
-Any product claiming to be an over-the-counter GLP-1 agonist medications is either lying, unsafe, or both.
+Any product claiming to be an over-the-counter GLP-1 agonist medication is either lying, unsafe, or both.

 Are there compounded versions of GLP-1 pills?